-In 1989, Maggie Daley approached Father Jack Wall, pastor of Old St. Pat’s, with a bold vision.
-She wanted to create a school where children would receive an academically excellent education along with a foundation to guide them to become hardworking individuals armed with a strong moral compass.
-A place where all families in the school would embrace and accept all faiths, racial and socioeconomic backgrounds and all the things that make us unique.
-The boldest part of this mission would be that 30 percent of this school’s students would receive financial assistance and that the tuition would be kept as low as possible.
+In 1989, Maggie Daley approached Father Jack Wall, pastor of Old St. Patrick’s church, with a bold vision.
+She wanted to create a school where children would receive an academically excellent education along with a foundation to guide them to become hardworking individuals equipped with a strong moral compass.
+A place where families would accept and embrace all faiths, racial and socioeconomic backgrounds and everything that makes us unique.
+The boldest part of this mission would be that 30 percent of this School’s students would receive financial assistance and that the tuition would be kept as low as possible.

-Father Wall gladly accepted and the two began a private search to find a principal for this new endeavor.
-Sister Mary Ellen Caron came to the table with fresh ideas and an immediate passion for building such a school.
+Father Wall gladly accepted the challenge and the two began a private search for a principal.
+Sister Mary Ellen Caron was FXW’s first principal and came to the table with fresh ideas and an immediate passion for building such a school.
 So, with just a few families behind them, they opened the doors to their first classrooms, which were located inside Presidential Towers in the West Loop.

-Twenty years later, FXW has grown to become one of the most sought after schools in the city.
-Our mission still remains at the heart of everything we do.2012-2013 FXW Profile
+Thirty years later, FXW has grown to become one of the most sought after schools in the city with two campuses:

 Old St. Patrick’s Campus, commonly referred to as “OSP, ” is located in the West Loop.
 More than 500 students, in Preschool through 3rd grade, begin their FXW journey here.